top of page

 F3-3rd generation 12.5 wild blood

-• Our best guess is that it's something more like this:
+• Since ALC cats are almost always bred back to SBT bengals, our best guess is that it's something more like this:

 How does the temperament differ between an Asian Leopard Cat, a Foundation Bengal Cat, and an SBT Bengal Cat?